 - An information meeting is held in June each year for the parents/guardians of the incoming Junior Infants.

-- The children in Second Class are prepared for First Penance and First Communion.
+- The children in Second Class are prepared for the Sacrament of Reconciliation and First Communion.
 To ensure full co-operation in the preparation for the reception of these Sacraments between parents/teachers/priests a number of meetings will be called during the year.
 Meetings will also be called for parents/guardians of pupils in 6th class who will be undergoing preparation for Confirmation.

 - Other information meetings relating to the curriculum or aspects of education may be held from time to time.